k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 The differences between the 2 versions are indicated using the colors, as follows:
 * The new elements are green, the removed elements are red, and the updated elements are blue.
-* When a property is updated, it is displayed twice – the new value is highlighted in green, the removed one is red.
+* When a property is updated, it is displayed twice – the new value is highlighted in green whereas the removed one is in red.
 * All unchanged entities and relations are grey.

 To return to the regular view mode, select a version from the list.